-The aim of this provision is to provide support within accommodation in a safe and protective environment to women and children, who have experienced domestic abuse.
-The service is required to consider referrals for transgender women on a case by case basis according to appropriate risk assessment and with consideration of the best interests of the individual and the existing residents of the refuge.
-The services will also provide culturally sensitive support and accommodation to women and children from ethnic minority backgrounds.
-This service can be delivered through dedicated buildings of multiple occupancy which may be across split sites.
+The aim of this provision is to provide support within accommodation in a safe and protective environment to men and children, who have experienced domestic abuse.
+The services will also provide culturally sensitive housing related support and accommodation to men and children from minority ethnic backgrounds.
+This service can be delivered through dedicated buildings of multiple occupancy.
+The service is required to consider referrals for transgender men on a case by case basis according to appropriate risk assessment and with consideration of the best interests of the individual and the existing residents of the refuge.

-This specification is for an initial period of three years, 2024-2028 with the option to extend for a further 6 years.
+This specification is for an initial period of four years, 2024 - 2028, with the option to extend for a further 6 years.
 Cornwall Council will be commissioner for these services on behalf of the Safer Cornwall Partnership.
 The Safer Cornwall Partnership (Community Safety Partnership) is made up of 6 Responsible Authorities including Cornwall Council, Devon and Cornwall Police, NHS Kernow, Cornwall Fire and Rescue Service, National Probation Service and the Dorset, Devon and Cornwall Community Rehabilitation Company.
-Domestic abuse and sexual violence/abuse has been identified as a high priority for the partnership for 2022-2025.
-This is described in more detail in the Safer Cornwall Partnership Plan https://safercornwall.co.uk/?s=partnership+plan
+Domestic abuse and sexual violence/abuse has been identified as a high priority for the partnership for 2022-25.
+This is described in more detail in the Safer Cornwall Partnership Plan.

+https://safercornwall.co.uk/?s=partnership+plan